Animenosekai/jklmbot/README.md

 > **Warning**
 > The code for this script hasn't been updated for a long time and might not work as well as back when the code was written!
 Please [contribute](#contributing) and fix stuff if you spot any bug 🙇.

+It could be used to train, or have a bit of fun.

+> **Warning**
+> This is made public for entertainment and education purposes and should not be used to ruin any party online.
+It was meant to be used with private games and should stay in private games.
+You are the only one responsible for any misuse of this script.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.